10 Benefits of Microsoft 365

 3. Predictable Costs

-When companies rely on a plethora of software solutions from multiple companies, their budgets can remain in flux.
+When companies rely on a plethora of software solutions from multiple companies, including managed services for IT support, their budgets can remain in flux.
 Sometimes this can be due to a company discontinuing a piece of software, changing its price, or removing needed features.
 By reducing the number of varied apps, companies give themselves more consistency month-to-month.

 Microsoft 365 has predictable plans with a fixed per-user cost.
 Companies can plan their costs based on their number of employees and the features they need.